Helping College Students Kick Substance Abuse

 College is a time of learning about yourself and planning for your future.
 It’s a time for new friends, great experiences, and some experimentation with things you haven’t tried before.
 But for some students, that experimentation might also come along with the temptation to use and abuse various substances, from opioids to alcohol.

-Though some of the substances are legal, such as alcohol – and in some places, marijuana – and others are available via prescription, there are plenty of illegal substances available.
+Though some of the substances are legal, such as alcohol – and in some places, marijuana – while others are available via prescription, there are plenty of illegal substances being used by many.
 Almost all of them can be found on college campuses.
 We’ll take a look at what you might encounter, what using or abusing them is like, the warning signs, resources on where to get help if you have a problem, and more.
 Let’s take a look at the more dangerous side of experimentation while on your college campus.

 Opioids